petersatsuse/azure-compute-docs/articles/virtual-machines/image-builder-api-update-release-notes.md

 API version 2021-10-01 introduces a change to the error schema that will be part of every future API release.
 If you have any Azure VM Image Builder automations, be aware of the [new error output](#error-output-for-version-2021-10-01-and-later) when you switch to API version 2021-10-01 or later.

 We recommend, after you switch to the latest API version, that you don't revert to an earlier version.
-If you revert to an earlier version, you'll have to change your automation again to produce the earlier error schema.
+If you revert, you'll have to change your automation again to produce the earlier error schema.
 We don't anticipate that the error schema will change again in future releases.

 ##### Error output for version 2020-02-14 and earlier